leezhixuan/cs3245-hw2/README.txt

 == Python Version ==

-We're using Python Version <3.7.6 or replace version number> for this assignment.
+We're using Python Version 3.8.3 for this assignment.